Best jump trainer

 Worth checking out

-Our take: An affordable resistance training device for your legs with a waistband that is adjustable up to 37.7 inches.
+What you need to know: This affordable resistance training device for your legs has a waistband adjustable up to 37.7 inches.

-What we like: Has the option to purchase a variety of bands ranging from 40 pounds to 100 pounds of resistance.
-Ankle cuffs feature a foot strap for added security while working out.
+What you’ll love: There’s an option to purchase a variety of bands ranging from 40 to 160 pounds of resistance.
+The ankle cuffs feature a foot strap for added security while working out.

-What we dislike: Some users feel that the belt can be a little uncomfortable.
+What you should consider: Some users say the belt can be a little uncomfortable.

 Where to buy: Sold by Amazon